ckyle121/MechCar_Statistical_Analysis/README.md

 ![d31](https://user-images.githubusercontent.com/75647359/112539835-78ae8b80-8d7f-11eb-93f0-53e623dcb0cb.PNG)

 There are a number of metrics produced from the t.test()function, but for now we will only concern ourselves with the calculated p-value.
-Assuming our significance level was the common 0.05 percent, our p-value is below our significance level.
+Assuming our significance level was the common 0.05 percent, our p-value is larger than our significance level.
 Therefore, we have sufficient evidence to accept the null hypothesis, and we would state that the two means are statistically different.